Univ-Wyo-Education/S20-2150/Lectures/Lect-06/Homework.02.md

 .half { height: 200px; }
 </style>

-# Homework 3 - Boolean Algebra - Gates / Error Detection
+# Homework 2 - Boolean Algebra - Gates / Error Detection

-Due Friday Feb 14.
+Due Monday Feb 10 - by end of class.
+You can turn in parts 3,4,5 on paper - 1 and 2 should be uploaded.

 Remember that I have a grader and if you do not put your name on the top of your homework - you will *NOT* get credit.
 That is bad after doing the work!